CloudLabsAI-Azure/Cloud-Native-Application/labguide/05-Updating-Apps&Managing-Load-Balancing.md

     ```
    ![](media/15.png )

    >**Note**: If the URL doesn't work or you don't receive a 404 error.
-Please run the below mentioned command and try accessing the URL again.
+Please run the below-mentioned command and try accessing the URL again.

    ```bash
    helm upgrade nginx-ingress ingress-nginx/ingress-nginx --namespace contoso-traders --set controller.service.externalTrafficPolicy=Local